marshl/Lobster/README.md

 **MimeTypes**: The mime type list is used exclusively by columns with the CLOB_DATA purpose.
 It defines which mime types can be used by this column.
 So for the FoxModules table, which stores text CLOB data in one column, and binary BLOB data in another, each column has a distinct list of mime types accepted by that column.
 A mime type should not appear in multiple columns, but no warning will be raised if it does.
 However an error will be raised if you specify a mime type that does not appear in any CLOB_DATA columns.

-**Sequence**: if this element is attached to an ID column, then the sequence with this name will be automatically incremented and used when inserting data into this table.
+**Sequence**: if this element is attached to an ID column, then the sequence with this name will be automatically incremented when a new row is inserted into the table.